A-Aboshahba/mern-messenger-app/README.md

 ## Getting Started

-Front-end basically built with React.js, using Axios to make asynchronous HTTP requests to REST endpoints, handling routing with React-router-dom, for realtime chat using Websockets I used Socket.io-client in client side, using Timeago.js to estimate time created for message or post and finally styled the pages with CSS.
+Front-end basically built with React.js, using Axios to make asynchronous HTTP requests to REST endpoints, Context-API for managing aplication state, handling routing with React-router-dom, for realtime chat using Websockets I used Socket.io-client in client side, using Timeago.js to estimate time created for message or post and finally styled the pages with CSS.

 Back-end was built with Node.js and Espress.js, using Bycrypt to hash passwords, Multer to upload files and images to the server, Socket.io enables low-latency, bidirectional and event-based communication, finally used Mongoose as Mongo database.